rpasek/usbip-wsl2-instructions/README.md

   5. Click Let me pick fron a list of available drivers on my computer
   6. Select the original driver that Windows uses to access the device
 * Sometimes USBIP on Windows can't attach to a device.
 Try moving the device to a different hub and binding again.
 You can move the device back after you bind as binding sticks through attach/detach cycles.
+* I had some trouble on one of my machines getting composite devices to show up in usbip list on the Windows side.
+To get around this:
+  1. Download Zadig (https://zadig.akeo.ie) and run it
+  2. Go to options and select "List All Devices" and deselect "Ignore Hubs or Composite Parents"
+  3. Select your USB composite device in the list
+  4. Install the libusbK driver
+  5. Now your device should show up in the usbip list
+  6. I don't really know why this works.
+It might be that the Windows default driver captures the composite device in a way that USBIP-Win can't see it and installing the libusbK frees it.
+USBIP-Win will essentially overwrite the libusbK driver with the USBIP-Win driver so you might be able to select any driver (not just libusbK).
+Either way it's probably a bug that needs to be worked out in USBIP-Win